Updated: 4 days ago

-Especially in recent years, all health organizations focused and invested on bringing awareness for breast cancer and the early diagnosis of breast cancer.
-Breast cancer and awareness is the center point of Triwi Global here.
-We thought it might be nice and appropriate to discuss about what we know about the issue.
+Especially in recent years, all health organizations focused and invested in bringing awareness to breast cancer and the early diagnosis of breast cancer.
+Breast cancer and awareness are the center point of Triwi Global here.
+We thought it might be nice and appropriate to discuss what we know about the issue.
 What is breast cancer?
 What are the common symptoms?
 What should we do to understand whether we have it or not?
 This article focuses on these questions mainly.

 What is Breast Cancer?

 Breast seems like a political issue sometimes.
-The society has a lot to say about our breast, do we wear properly or not, do we take care of them or not...
-However it's totally a medical organ that we have.
-It can be found in both gender and it's an organ we use to pump milk, understand our hormonal cycle etc. Breast cancer itself is a disease found in breast tissue where certain cells changes due to mutations and duplicates faster and uncontrollable than normal cells.
-These multiplied cells are called tumor when they create a tissue on their own.
+Society has a lot to say about our breasts, do we wear them properly or not, do we take care of them or not...
+However, it's totally a medical organ that we have.
+It can be found in both gender and it's an organ we use to pump milk, understand our hormonal cycle, etc. Breast cancer itself is a disease found in breast tissue where certain cells change due to mutations and duplicates faster and more uncontrollably than normal cells.
+These multiplied cells are called tumors when they create tissue on their own.

 What Are The Symptoms of Breast Cancer?